 Apart from blackberries, your chickens can eat other berries.
 In fact, all kinds of berries are safe for chicken consumption.

 You can give them strawberries and also blueberries as these are packed with vitamins, minerals, and nutrients for your birds.

 Preparation is also easy as you just simply have to check for molds and rotten berries so you can throw them away.

 Treats, especially natural food, are great for your chickens because they add variety to their diet.
 These healthy treats also serve as a supplement to chicken feed in terms of nutrients.

 What natural food can you give to your chickens?
-Well, there are a lot to choose from!
+Well, there are many options to choose from.

 During warm sunny days, you can give them watermelon served cold.
 This treat will help them stay cool and hydrated.
 You can also make frozen treats such as popsicles of fruit in frozen water.